mozilla/pkipolicy/rootstore/policy.md

 We consider the criteria for CA operations published in the following documents to be acceptable:

-1. WebTrust "[Principles and Criteria for Certification Authorities - Version 2.0][WebTrust-2.0]" or later in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
+*   WebTrust "[Principles and Criteria for Certification Authorities - Version 2.0][WebTrust-2.0]" or later in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
-2. WebTrust "[Principles and Criteria for Certification Authorities – SSL Baseline with Network Security - Version 2.0][WebTrust-BRs]" or later in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
+*   WebTrust "[Principles and Criteria for Certification Authorities – SSL Baseline with Network Security - Version 2.0][WebTrust-BRs]" or later in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
-3. WebTrust "[Principles and Criteria for Certification Authorities - Extended Validation SSL 1.4.5][WebTrust-EV]" or later in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
+*   WebTrust "[Principles and Criteria for Certification Authorities - Extended Validation SSL 1.4.5][WebTrust-EV]" or later in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
-4. "Requirements on CA practice", in ETSI TS 101 456 V1.4.3 or later version, [Policy requirements for certification authorities issuing qualified certificates][ETSI-101-456] (only applicable to electronic signature certificate issuance; applicable to either the "QCP public" or "QCP public + SSCD" certificate policies);
+*   Requirements on CA practice", in ETSI TS 101 456 V1.4.3 or later version, [Policy requirements for certification authorities issuing qualified certificates][ETSI-101-456] (only applicable to electronic signature certificate issuance; applicable to either the "QCP public" or "QCP public + SSCD" certificate policies);
-5. "Requirements on CA practice", in ETSI TS 102 042 V2.3.1 or later version, [Policy requirements for certification authorities issuing public key certificates][ETSI-102-042] (as applicable to the "EVCP" and "EVCP+" certificate policies, DVCP and OVCP certificate policies for publicly trusted certificates - baseline requirements, and any of the "NCP", "NCP+", or "LCP" certificate policies);
+*   "Requirements on CA practice", in ETSI TS 102 042 V2.3.1 or later version, [Policy requirements for certification authorities issuing public key certificates][ETSI-102-042] (as applicable to the "EVCP" and "EVCP+" certificate policies, DVCP and OVCP certificate policies for publicly trusted certificates - baseline requirements, and any of the "NCP", "NCP+", or "LCP" certificate policies);
-6. “Trust Service Providers practice” in ETSI EN 319 411-1 v1.1.1 or
+*   “Trust Service Providers practice” in ETSI EN 319 411-1 v1.1.1 or
     later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 1: General requirements][ETSI-319-411-1],
     specifying a policy or policies appropriate to the trust bit(s) being applied for;
-7. “Trust Service Providers practice” in ETSI EN 319 411-2 v2.1.1 or
+*   “Trust Service Providers practice” in ETSI EN 319 411-2 v2.1.1 or
     later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 2: Requirements for trust service providers issuing EU qualified certificates][ETSI-319-411-2], specifying a